backstage/backstage/docs/features/scaffolder/create-your-own-preparer.md

 }
 ```

-As you can see in the above code, a `Preparers` repository is created, and then
+As you can see in the above code, a `PreparerBuilder` is created, and then two
-two of the preparers are registered with the different protocols that they
+of the `preparers` are registered with the different protocols that they accept.
-accept.

 The `protocol` is set on the
 [Template Entity](../software-catalog/descriptor-format.md#kind-template) when